rezkyyustisio/laravel-rest-api-with-jwt/README.md

-# Simpel REST API with JWT
+# Simpel REST API with JWT, using Framework Laravel 8.